QingyuanLi1211/ChatGPT-enhanced-APRs/README.md

 ![image](overview.png)

 ### RQ1: Generalizability
-In this section, we focus on performance of self-enhanced APR tools under 3 benchamarks.
-By using debugger(static or dynamic), extracting error message and trigger test.
-And gain patches in two settings: (1) with intrinsic information, (2) with extrinsic information.
+In this section, we focus on the performance of self-enhanced APR tools under three benchmarks by using the debugger(static or dynamic), extracting error messages, and trigger tests.
+And gain patches in two settings: (1) with intrinsic information and (2) with extrinsic information.
 ### RQ2: Memorization
+In this section, we verified the memorization level of base LLM (gpt-3.5-turbo-0125) on three benchmarks (i.e., Defects4J, HumanEval-Java, and BugsInPy), and we used four metrics as ATCC, ATCH, AP, and RAP.
 ### RQ3: Impact of Memorization
-RQ3-1: To explore how can APRs tools behave on transformed contexts(reduce memory level),  repair process is replayed on trasformation of Defects4J code.
+RQ3-1: To explore how APR tools can behave in transformed contexts(reduce memorization level), the repair process is replayed on the transformation of Defects4J code.

-RQ3-2: To Introduce the knowledge about BugsInPy to LLM, we finetune LLM with BugsInPy code and replay the repiar process.
-The number of patches generated is expected to be related to the level of memory.
+RQ3-2: To Introduce the knowledge about BugsInPy to LLM, we finetune LLM with BugsInPy code and replay the repair process.
+The number of patches generated is expected to be related to the level of memorization.

 ## Installation
 In the paper, we refer to the relevant work of an article from the APR journal.
 The content involved is extensive, and the related environmental configuration information can be found in the `/APRS` directory.